Barnabas/astro-minisearch/packages/astro-minisearch/README.md

 })
 ```

-Once the plugin is installed and configured, all of your Markdown pages should have a new frontmatter property.
+Once the plugin is installed and configured, all Markdown pages and content collections should have a new frontmatter property.
-You can inspect is using Astro's built in [Debug component](https://docs.astro.build/en/reference/api-reference/#debug-).
+You can inspect it with Astro's [`<Debug />` component](https://docs.astro.build/en/reference/api-reference/#debug-).
 After configuring this plugin and adding the following line to your page or layout:

 ```jsx